falcn-io/falcn/.github/actions/supply-chain-firewall/README.md

 # Supply Chain Firewall GitHub Actions Integration

-This document provides examples of how to integrate the Typosentinel Supply Chain Firewall into your CI/CD pipelines using GitHub Actions.
+This document provides examples of how to integrate the Falcn Supply Chain Firewall into your CI/CD pipelines using GitHub Actions.

 ## Quick Start